 Now that you’ve practiced some of these love tarot spreads, how does your soul feel?
 Has it come out of its hiding place?
 Do you see yourself more clearly?
 Are you nourished?

 Let us know about your tarot love spread readings and how they’ve impacted you!
-If you want to try out different spreads, check out our article about popular spreads for both beginners and advanced tarot readers.
+If you want to try out different spreads, also check out our article about popular spreads for both beginners and advanced tarot readers and relationship tarot spreads.